 In honor of OA Week 2019 and to facilitate ongoing discussions from that event, Scholastica wanted to take the time to highlight some of the many ways the academic community is actively promoting greater equity in all aspects of OA publishing.
 In this blog post, we round up seven steps the community is taking towards more equitable OA.

-We know that there are many more steps being taken towards research equity than what we’ve covered here.
+We know that there are many more steps being taken than what we’ve covered here.
 We invite you to share additional steps to add to this post in the comments section so we can keep it moving forward (see what we did there?)!

 Without further ado, and in no apparent order, here are 7 of the many awesome steps being taken towards greater equity in OA publishing.

 One of the biggest advances in recent years towards greater equity in OA is the more widespread usage of Creative Commons licenses.
 A common misconception about the term “open access” is that it just means making research “free to read.”
 In principle, open access also means making research free for anyone to access, share, and build upon.
 SPARC defines open access as, “the free, immediate, online availability of research articles coupled with the rights to use these articles fully in the digital environment.”

 It can be difficult to achieve the aims of OA when works are published under a traditional copyright license that sets restrictions against distributing and reusing content without the permission of the copyright holder, but today there are new license options available that are enabling greater research usage and sharing.
 Since its founding in 2002, Creative Commons has been developing alternative copyright licenses that enable authors to retain the rights to their works, rather than signing them over to a publisher, and to make their research available under any of six Creative Commons licenses that provide varying levels of openness in terms of commercial and non-commercial usage of works and the creation of derivatives.